Can Astra Space Inc. (ASTR) Remain Competitive?

 BofA Securities gave a rating of “Underperform” to ASTR, setting the target price at $9 in the report published on October 04th of the previous year.

-During the last 5 trading sessions, ASTR rose by +23.85%, which changed the moving average for the period of 200-days by -82.85% in comparison to the 20-day moving average, which settled at $1.4510.
-In addition, Astra Space Inc. saw -76.77% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ASTR fell by -24.28%, which changed the moving average for the period of 200-days by -86.87% in comparison to the 20-day moving average, which settled at $1.4285.
+In addition, Astra Space Inc. saw -81.10% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ASTR starting from LEHMAN MICHAEL E, who purchase 100,000 shares at the price of $1.34 back on Aug 09.
-After this action, LEHMAN MICHAEL E now owns 182,781 shares of Astra Space Inc., valued at $134,260 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ASTR starting from A/NPC Holdings LLC, who sale 1,400,000 shares at the price of $1.39 back on Aug 16.
+After this action, A/NPC Holdings LLC now owns 20,888,053 shares of Astra Space Inc., valued at $1,946,000 using the latest closing price.

 Stock Fundamentals for ASTR